Madhavakumar21/CodeMetrics/README.md

 This repo contains simple implementation of code metrics collection software.
 This software is easy to use with minimal configuration options and generates the HTML report.

+#### :information_source: NOTE: If you don't have the executable for this application or you have modified the program, build the *exe* by the following steps.

 ## Build Dependencies

 1. #### pyinstaller